60th Guldbagge Awards

 The 60th Guldbagge Awards ceremony, presented by the Swedish Film Institute, honoring the best Swedish films of 2024, took place on 13 January 2025 at Cirkus in Stockholm.
-The ceremony broadcast live on SVT1 and be hosted by actress Shima Niavarani.
+The ceremony broadcast live on SVT1 and was hosted by actress Shima Niavarani.
 The discontinued special award Guldbagge Newcomer Award was reintroduced.
 The requirement that nominated actors must have at least one previous performance was removed this year, allowing first-time actors to be nominated.

 Drama films Crossing and The Swedish Torpedo won the most awards with four, with the former was awarded Best Film.
 Other winners included The Hypnosis with three and The Last Journey with two.

 Winners and nominees

 The nominations were announced on 17 December 2024 at Filmstaden Sergel in Stockholm, Sweden.
 Comedy film The Hypnosis and sports drama film The Swedish Torpedo led the nominations with eight, followed by drama film Crossing with seven.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).